Fixed Exchange Rates When Governments Babysit Currencies

 2. Stability and Confidence: Business people and investors generally hate uncertainty.
 A fixed rate creates predictability - businesses know exactly how much their international transactions will cost next week, next month, and next year.
 This confidence can positively influence trade, economic growth, and employment.

-Real-World Example: Hong Kong's Long-Term Relationship
+Real-World Example for your IB Economics Course: Hong Kong's Long-Term Relationship

 Hong Kong has been in the longest currency relationship ever - its dollar has been fixed to the US dollar at HK$7.80 = US$1 since October 1983.
 Talk about commitment!
 The Hong Kong Monetary Authority (HKMA) actively maintains this relationship by constantly adjusting supply and demand in the currency market.